Russia says it presumes Trump is still pursuing Ukraine peace efforts

 The UK government has apologised for mistakenly leaking the personal data of nearly 18,000 Afghans who applied under the Afghan Relocation and Assistance Policy (ARAP) in 2022.
 It also revealed a secret relocation scheme, the Afghan Response Route (ARR), set up to protect many of those affected.

-Defence Secretary John Healey told Parliament that an official mistakenly sent an email containing the full list of over 18,000 applicants’ names.
+Defence Secretary John Healey told Parliament that an official mistakenly sent an email containing the full list of more than 18,000 applicants’ names.
 Fearing Taliban reprisals, the previous government established the ARR, through which around 3,000 individuals underwent strict security checks and were relocated.

 A court order had kept details of the breach and the secret programme under wraps for nearly two years.
 After this injunction was lifted, the government disclosed the incident.